 Timothy Weakley, a delivery driver for Amazon, sued them for the exhaustion that caused him to crash after falling asleep while driving.
 He claimed that he spent close to 50 hours behind the wheel with minimal rest to meet the demands made on him by Amazon.

 5. Amazon Sued By Paralyzed Man

-Ans Rana was left paralyzed after an accident with an Amazon van, and he wants them held responsible for the accident.
+A medical student was left paralyzed after an accident with an Amazon van, and he wants them held responsible for the accident.
 His legal representation maintains that Amazon pressurizes drivers to make their record delivery times with tracking technology, and drivers get punished for not meeting the standards.
-The resulting stress and tiredness lead to accidents, like the one that left their young client paralyzed.
+The resulting stress and tiredness lead to accidents, like the one that paralyzed their young client.